The Curse (1987 film): Previous adaptations

+The Curse series

 Unlike the first film, its sequels, Curse II: The Bite and Curse III: Blood Sacrifice, were released direct-to-video in 1989 and 1991 respectively.
-Catacombs (1988) was labeled as Curse IV: The Ultimate Sacrifice for its release on VHS in 1993, despite not being affiliated with the series.
+Catacombs, a 1988 Empire Pictures film whose rights ended up with the people behind the original Curse, was re-labeled as Curse IV: The Ultimate Sacrifice for its U.S. video release in 1993.